Saturn Opposed my Sun

 Gradually, I tested my spine and limbs as my breath slowly came back.
 As it turned out, I think I landed at an angle and in a spot that actually absorbed the impact in the best way possible.
 Had I landed on my feet, or my head, or in a different location on my back a few inches either way, I wouldn’t be writing these words.
 I would be in a hospital, or maybe a morgue.
 Eventually, I got up off the floor and carried the ladder back to the garage, almost as if to test that I was truly Okay.
 “Climbing the ladder” can be hard, but falls can kill you.

 The day before, I was backing my Pickup out of the driveway when the brakes went out.
 Saturn, where are you when I need you?
 Apparently, there had been a leak in a frayed hose that feeds fluid to the brakes, and finally they just stopped working.
 So, my truck drifted a few feet and crashed into a stone wall on the other side of the street.
 Hello Saturn, nice to see you again.
 My truck was going slow, so there was no damage to me or it.
 However, can you imagine if my brakes went out as I was driving in traffic or going down a hill?
 It’s certainly more likely it would have happened then.
 The time it takes me to back out of my driveway is mere seconds; yet, I’m out in traffic for hours and hours.
-Why did they go out precisely at that instant when I was least in danger?
+And I live at the bottom of a long, steep hill that ends in the Connecticut river.
+Why did my brakes go out precisely at that instant when I was least in danger?
 And why didn’t I break my back when I fell off a ten-foot ladder and landed on a table?

 I think about these things.
 It’s not the first time I’ve had good luck with my bad.
 After a while you notice a pattern, and it’s undeniable.
 Something unwanted happens, but circumstances are such that it could have been a lot worse.
 In fact, there’s a far greater likelihood that it should have been much worse.
 I truly believe there’s a guardian angel looking out for me.
 And if I have one, it must be that we all do.